mlresearch/v28/_posts/2013-05-26-lakshminarayanan13.md

 section: cycle-3
 title: Top-down particle filtering for Bayesian decision trees
-abstract: "Decision tree learning is a popular approach for classification and regression in machine learning and statistics, and Bayesian formulations which introduce a prior distribution over decision trees, and formulate learning as posterior inference given data\x1Ahave been shown to produce competitive performance.
-Unlike classic decision tree learning algorithms like ID3, C4.5 and CART, which work in a top-down manner, existing Bayesian algorithms produce an approximation to the posterior distribution by evolving a complete tree (or collection thereof) iteratively via local Monte Carlo modifications to the structure of the tree, e.g., using Markov chain Monte Carlo (MCMC).
+abstract: "Decision tree learning is a popular approach for classification and regression in machine learning and statistics, and Bayesian formulations - which introduce a prior distribution over decision trees, and formulate learning as posterior inference given data - have been shown to produce competitive performance.
+Unlike classic decision tree learning algorithms like ID3, C4.5 and CART, which work in a top-down manner, existing Bayesian algorithms produce an approximation to the posterior distribution by evolving a <i>complete</i> tree (or collection thereof) iteratively via local Monte Carlo modifications to the structure of the tree, e.g., using Markov chain Monte Carlo (MCMC).
 We present a sequential Monte Carlo (SMC) algorithm that instead works in a top-down manner, mimicking the behavior and speed of classic algorithms.
 We